Close Menu

 Recap and Key Points

-Here are the key points to remember when planning a trip to Russia as an American: (See Also: Is It Safe To Visit Siberia?
+Here are the key points to remember when planning a trip to Russia as an American: (See Also: Is La Safe To Visit Right Now?
 A Traveler’s Guide)

 • Visa requirements: US citizens require a visa to enter Russia, which can be obtained through a Russian embassy or consulate.